flag Germany Germany: Tax system

 Exclusion From Taxation

 Some supplies are zero-rated (intra-EU supplies; exports to non-EU countries and cross-border transports of goods to and from non-EU countries).
-From 2023, the supply, intra-Community acquisition, import and installation of certain photovoltaic systems and electricity storage systems is also zero-rated.

 Method of Calculation, Declaration and Settlement